 Dino Delight

 For the dinosaur enthusiasts, a dino-themed box with construction paper spikes is a roar-some choice.
 I once fashioned one using an old shoebox, and it was a classroom favorite.
+If you have leftover materials, you can decorate the sides using fun construction paper collage ideas.

 Quirky Owl